 415 Limits and The Economic Growth and Tax Reconciliation Act of 2001

-The Annual Benefit payable to a Member under the System at any time shall not exceed $225,000 for 2019 ($220,000 for 2018) or such other dollar limit specified under section 415(b)(1)(A) of the Code, automatically adjusted under § 415(d) of the Code, effective January 1 of each year, as provided by the Internal Revenue Service.
+The Annual Benefit payable to a Member under OCERS at any time shall not exceed $265,000 for 2023 ($245,000 for 2022) or such other dollar limit specified under section 415(b)(1)(A) of the Internal Revenue Code, automatically adjusted under § 415(d) of the Code, effective January 1 of each year, as provided by the Internal Revenue Service.
 The limit may be decreased for members retiring prior to age 62 or increased for members retiring after age 65.
 Members should consult their tax professionals with questions regarding limits.